darkeclipz/sudokai/README.md

 ### Clustering

 Look at the x values and the y values as a histogram, and cluster the points.
 The clustering is done by finding the standard deviation of the values on a single axis.
+The standard deviation is then scaled by a factor `k` (hand picked for good results) to detect if a point is in close proximity to the cluster.
+The algorithms is as follows:

  1. Sort the values.
  2. Start a cluster with the first point